Blast Radius:

 Copyright Notice

-All content on the Site, including text, graphics, logos, images, and software, is the property of Luke Conte and is protected by intellectual property laws.
-You may not use, reproduce, or distribute any content from the Site without my express written permission.
+All content on the site, including text, graphics, logos, images, and software is the property of Luke Conte and is protected by intellectual property laws.
+You may not use, reproduce, or distribute any content from the site without my express written permission.